c00cjz00/q2pipeline/README.md

 3. Grab a copy of the feature classifiers, either by making your own, asking me, or copying them from the group computer.
 Copy them into the folder labelled 'Classifiers'.
 Put the right classifier in the right folder e.g.;

--- V4 16S Illumina SILVA132 classifier goes in the folder labelled 'Illumina',
+- SILVA132 V4 99% classifier for Illumina goes in the folder labelled 'Illumina',

--- V4-V5 16S Ion Torrent SILVA132 classifier goes in 'Ion Torrent',
+- SILVA132 V4-V5 99% classifier for Ion Torrent goes in 'Ion Torrent',

--- The silva119 files for Tax4Fun go in 'silva119' – for this you need the 99_otus.qza and taxonomy string.
+- The silva119 files for Tax4Fun go in 'silva119' – for this you need the 99_otus.qza and taxonomy string.

 Make sure you don't put any folders in the Illumina, Ion Torrent, or silva119 folders, only actual files.
 So it should look like '/silva119/99_otus.qza' not '/silva119/silva119/99_otus.qza'.